Andy Cannon

+Early life and education

+Cannon grew up in Simmondley, a small village in Derbyshire.
+He attended St Philip Howard Catholic Voluntary Academy, a Faith school located in Glossop.

 Club career

 Rochdale

 Cannon made his first team debut for Rochdale on 27 September 2014, coming on as a second-half substitute for Bastien Hery in an away League One match against Leyton Orient at Brisbane Road.

 On 20 May 2015, Cannon signed a contract extension at Rochdale to keep him at the club until the summer of 2017.

 Cannon scored his first goal for Rochdale in a 3–2 loss to Peterborough United on 6 August 2016, and then scored his second goal for the club on 9 August 2016 in a 3–1 EFL Cup win over Chesterfield.

 He was man of the match in Rochdale's 2–2 draw in the 5th round of the FA Cup against Tottenham Hotspur.

 He was offered a new contract by Rochdale at the end of the 2017–18 season.

 Portsmouth

 Cannon signed for Portsmouth on 2 January 2019 for an undisclosed fee reported to be around £150,000.
 Kenny Jackett has suggested that he sees Cannon as an attacking midfielder.
 Cannon was cup-tied for Portsmouth's win in the 2019 EFL Trophy Final.